 A sample High School Bee packet (both Varsity and Junior Varsity Divisions use the same questions) for our Canadian tournaments can be downloaded on our resources page, along with a sample middle school packet.

-Please also see www.quizbowlpackets.com (though this has a heavy American emphasis and references all subjects) and our past high school questions from the USA.
-Please note that the questions you’ll find here have much more US American history content than the questions we use in Canada.
+Also, see www.quizbowlpackets.com (though this has a heavy US American emphasis and references all subjects) and our past questions from the USA.
+Please note that the questions you’ll find here have more US American history content than the questions we use in Canada.